unlimited video and image generation on the ad-supported free tier — here is why Try It Free →

 Then try video.
 Watch it with sound.
 Note the synchronized audio.
 Consider that no other free tool — and no other tool at any price — offers this same combination of free access, clean output, and multi-modal generation.

-This is the transparent business model in action: a product confident enough in its quality to invite direct testing without requiring anything in return.
-No email.
+This is the transparent business model in action: a product confident enough in its quality to invite direct testing without requiring anything in return. free account.
 No commitment.
 No risk.
 Just evidence.

 The Bigger Picture